The Roommate by Rosie Danan

 I know that pornography is not a comfortable topic for everyone but this book really highlights the reality of inequalities and exploitation that’s happening in the industry.

 Some fears kill us.
 They drain us our whole lives, and we die filled with regret.THE ROOMMATE BY ROSIE DANAN

 Fluff and Smut 💋

 The Roommate is equally fluffy and smutty, I’m going to say that upfront.
-The sex scenes were explicitly graphic, there’s even a mutual masturbation scene! 🔥🔥
+There are a lot of spicy chapters and sex scenes are explicitly graphic, there’s even a mutual masturbation scene! 🔥🔥

-But it was also full of achingly cute and adorable scenes, even the smallest little things they do for each other.
-UGH I LOVE FLUFF! 💖 And not only with Clara and Josh, but also with their relationships with their friends and family, like Jill (Clara’s Aunt) and slightly with Naomi, who has this no nonsense woman with a strong personality, but is really a cinnamon roll inside.
+But it was also full of achingly cute and adorable scenes, even the slightest little things they do for each other.
+UGH, I LOVE FLUFF! 💖 And not only with Clara and Josh but also with their relationships with their friends and family, like Jill (Clara’s Aunt) and slightly with Naomi, who has this no-nonsense woman with a strong personality but is really a cinnamon roll inside.

 Final Thoughts 💡

-Like I mentioned, The Roommate surprised me in many good ways.
-When people said “Don’t judge a book by its cover.”
+As I mentioned, The Roommate surprised me in many good ways.
+When people said, “Don’t judge a book by its cover.”
 THIS IS WHAT THEY MEAN.